sma-abyar/commandhelper/README.md

   setup.py
 ```

-*The Fuck* will find rules located in the `rules` module.
+*Command Helper* will find rules located in the `rules` module.

 ##### [Back to Contents](#contents)

 ## Experimental instant mode

-The default behavior of *The Fuck* requires time to re-run previous commands.
+The default behavior of *Command Helper* requires time to re-run previous commands.
-When in instant mode, *The Fuck* saves time by logging output with [script](https://en.wikipedia.org/wiki/Script_(Unix)),
+When in instant mode, *Command Helper* saves time by logging output with [script](https://en.wikipedia.org/wiki/Script_(Unix)),
 then reading the log.

 [![gif with instant mode][instant-mode-gif-link]][instant-mode-gif-link]